gros-antoine/CubeSolver/README.md

 - We choosed to place white corners first.
 - We first check if there is any corners already well placed.
 - Then, while all white corners are not well placed:
-  - We check if the Yellow-Green-Orange corner has white.
+  - We first check if the Yellow-Green-Orange corner has white.
   - If it's the case, we look where there is place to put the corner on the white face.
     - We do the coresponding move to place the corner on the white face with the white sticker of the corner facing the wite face.
   - If it's not the case, we check another corner until we find one and repeat previous steps.
-- When all white corners are on the white face, all yellow corners now are on the yellow face.
+- When all white corners are on the white face with their white sticker facing the white face, all yellow corners are now on the yellow face.
-- We now need to align corners(make yellow sticker of the corner facing the yellow face of the cube)
+- We now need to align corners (make yellow sticker of each corner facing the yellow face of the cube)
 - The Orthega method gives us method to do this (it's like [OLL](https://www.speedsolving.com/wiki/index.php/OLL) but without placing edges so the algorithm are shorter).
 So we detect the case by looking at where are placed yellow stickers of corners and apply the corresponding algorithm.
 - We then look at colors of corners to know in which case of the Orthega method we are.
 - We apply the corresponding algorithm.